toliva/ConnectivityContent/apis/02-Product Management/03-Property-API-(Contact Expedia Before Adopting)/01-api-definition.md

 Photo Quantity: A minimum of 20 property photos.
-GuestRoom Coverage: 4 photos of each roomtype including 1 photo of the bathroom Photo Quality: Images below 350x350 pixels will be rejected.To ensure your photos look beautiful on desktop, tablet, and mobile screens we require at least 2,880 pixels on the longest side.
+GuestRoom Coverage: 4 photos of each roomtype including 1 photo of the bathroom Photo Quality: Images below 350x350 pixels will be rejected.
+To ensure your photos look beautiful on desktop, tablet, and mobile screens we require at least 2,880 pixels on the longest side.

 | Attribute | Type | Required | Notes |
 | --------- | ---- | -------- | ----- |